Important information regarding COVID-19 and access to your medicine

-ULTOMIRIS, built on the foundation of eculizumab, has an ~4x longer terminal half-life.2-4
+ULTOMIRIS, built on the foundation of Soliris® (eculizumab), has an ~4x longer terminal half-life.1-3

-ULTOMIRIS is administered every 8 weeks.3 The less frequent infusions and visits to hospitals/clinics associated with ULTOMIRIS vs eculizumab can potentially reduce exposure of paroxysmal nocturnal hemoglobinuria (PNH) patients, caregivers, and healthcare staff to high-risk environments by enabling social distancing.2-3
+ULTOMIRIS is administered every 4 or 8 weeks (depending on body weight).1 The less frequent infusions and visits to hospitals/clinics associated with ULTOMIRIS vs. Soliris1,2 can potentially reduce exposure of atypical-HUS patients, caregivers, and healthcare staff to high-risk environments by enabling social distancing.

-For most patients, the cost of medicine associated with ULTOMIRIS will be less than the costs of eculizumab on an ongoing, annual basis.*5
+For most patients, the cost of medicine associated with ULTOMIRIS will be less than the cost of Soliris on an ongoing, annual basis.4*

 - Data on file.
 Alexion Pharmaceuticals, Inc.; 2019.